Open NowBusiness

 • Hold a current Victorian General or Producer’s Liquor Licence issued by Liquor Control Victoria

-• Have had a Hazardous Area Assessment, Dangerous Goods Audit, OHS Essentials Program relating to hazardous areas and dangerous goods, or assessment by a WorkSafe Victoria dangerous goods inspector undertaken from 1 April 2023 to closing date
+• Have had a Hazardous Area Assessment, Dangerous Goods Audit, OHS Essentials Program relating to hazardous areas and dangerous goods, or assessment by a WorkSafe Victoria dangerous goods inspector undertaken from 1 April 2023 to the closing date

 • Be able to meet the required cash co-contribution of at least 20% or 30%

-• Agree to participate in future Program evaluation activities
+• Agree to participate in future program evaluation activities

 • Must not be a state government department, agency or local council